Plessey: UK

-In 1997, British Aerospace and DaimlerChrysler Aerospace acquired the UK operations and the German part of Siemens Plessey Systems, respectively.
+In October 1997, British Aerospace and DaimlerChrysler Aerospace acquired the UK operations and the German part of Siemens Plessey Systems, respectively.

 By 1997, the GPT name disappeared in the UK and the company was known as Siemens GEC Communication Systems (SGCS), which later became Siemens Communications.
-In August 1998, GEC acquired Siemens' 40% stake in GPT (by now only existing as a legal entity) and merged GPT with the telecoms units of its other subsidiaries, namely Marconi SpA, GEC Hong Kong and ATC South Africa, to form Marconi Communications.
+In August 1998, GEC acquired Siemens' 40 percent stake in GPT (by now only existing as a legal entity) and merged GPT with the telecoms units of its other subsidiaries, namely Marconi SpA, GEC Hong Kong and ATC South Africa, to form Marconi Communications.
 In December 1999, GEC's defence arm Marconi Electronic Systems was amalgamated with British Aerospace to form BAE Systems.

 The remainder of GEC was renamed to Marconi plc, and Marconi Communications became its principal subsidiary.
-This company was affected by the dot-com bubble and was restructured into Marconi Corporation in 2003, then collapsed in 2005.
-Most of it (including Marconi Communications) was bought by Ericsson and the remainder became Telent.
+This company was negatively impacted by the dot-com bubble, and was restructured into Marconi Corporation in 2003.
+Two years late, the majority of the remaining company (including Marconi Communications) was bought by Ericsson while the remainder became Telent.

 The part of GPT which evolved into Siemens Communications would eventually become Siemens Enterprise Communications in 2008.